AdobeDocs/indesign-api-docs/README.md

 }
 ```

-__Please note__: The nextUrl can be used to retrieve further status events.
+__Please Note__: You can use the nextUrl to retrieve further status events.

-To check for specific events, please refer to following example, where "ASSET_UPLOAD_COMPLETED" event is looked for.
+Here’s an example to check for specific events, please refer to following example, where "ASSET_UPLOAD_COMPLETED" event is looked for.

 ```curl
 curl --location --request GET 'https://indesign.adobe.io/api/v1/capability/status/all/ee9f6ee4-ea8c-40d5-a548-f7a0e5a2ca85?state=ASSET_UPLOAD_COMPLETED' \